Olawale29/30daysJavaScript/README.md

 # Day 2

-Day 2 includes the day2.js file and the exercise2 directory.
+Day 2 includes the day2.js file and the exercise directory.
 During this session, I focused on understanding data types in JavaScript, covering the following concepts:

 Data Types